x

 Columbus, other urban schools struggle with reading proficiency in state report card

-For the second year in a row, Columbus City Schools scored a two of five.
+For the second year in a row, Columbus City Schools scored two stars out of five.

 The state School Report Cards rank districts on a scale of five stars.
-For the second year in a row, Columbus City Schools scored a two of five.
-Dayton also scored a two.
-Cincinnati scored two and a half stars and Cleveland scored a three.
+For the second year in a row, Columbus City Schools scored two stars.
+Dayton also scored two stars.
+Cincinnati scored two and a half stars and Cleveland scored three.

 In Columbus, Cleveland and Dayton, fewer than half of third graders were proficient in reading.